 We made a brief stop to stretch our legs and have a break after a long journey up the winding roads.

 The cold clear air was invigorating and then after an all too brief few minutes it was back into the vehicle and we started climbing further on the road, and looking out from the vehicle as we headed for the park entrance I could see the Nevado del Ruiz's sinister, permanently snow capped and squat summit that rises to 5321m off to our left.
 Its crater is 1km wide and 240m deep and the volcano forms part of the infamous Pacific Ring of Fire.
 For me there was a strange almost mesmeric fascination looking at the volcano.
 I was, if you like, in awe but kept my feelings to myself.
-I contemplated the conical outline, the portal to unimaginable forces lying below the Earth's crust and my mind wandered to visions of the huge and terrible power that lay bubbling and churning deep in the earth, biding its time as the pressure slowly grows below the Nevado del Ruiz.
-The volcano as if to confirm its violent and dangerous potential was emitting steam and smoke today and as we learnt a little later the park was closed due to the perceived danger.
+I contemplated the conical outline, the portal to unimaginable forces lying below the Earth's crust and my mind wandered to visions of the huge and terrible power that lay bubbling and churning deep in the earth, biding its time as the pressure slowly grew below the Nevado del Ruiz.
+The volcano as if to confirm its violent and dangerous potential was emitting steam and smoke today and, as we learnt a little later, the park was closed due to the perceived danger.

 The Nevado del Ruiz Volcano